xmrbrz/edx-platform/docs/en_us/platform_api/source/user/overview.rst

 ################################################
-edX Platform User API Overview
+EdX Platform User API Overview
 ################################################

 Use the edX Platform User API you to view and update account information.